gcperrin/centre-tokens/doc/tokendesign.md

 ## Roles

-The `NATGXToken` has a number of roles (addresses) which control different
+The `NATGX Token` has a number of roles (addresses) which control different
 functionality:

 - `masterMinter` - adds and removes minters and increases their minting